 An NRI (Non-Resident Indian) is required to file Form 10F online to claim the benefits under the DTAA (Double Taxation Avoidance Agreement) treaty.
 It is a self-declaration document that must be submitted to avoid paying taxes twice on the same income.
-It becomes mandatory when the taxpayer's TRC (Tax Residency Certificate) misses out on specific details.
+It becomes mandatory when the taxpayer's TRC (Tax Residency Certificate) omits specific details.

-In the absence of Form 10F, payments earned in India would be taxed at full domestic rates instead of the reduced rate available under DTAAs.
+In the absence of Form 10F, payments earned in India would be taxed at full domestic rates rather than the reduced rates available under DTAAs.

-In this guide, we will explain who needs to file Form 10F, how to file it correctly, the purpose of Form 10F, and much more.
+In this guide, we will explain who needs to file Form 10F, how to file it correctly, its purpose, and more.

 Form 10F is a self-declaration tax form used by non-resident taxpayers to claim benefits under the DTAA (Double Taxation Avoidance Agreement).
 India has signed a DTAA tax treaty with several nations to prevent double taxation.
 To claim these benefits, non-residents need to submit a TRC (Tax Residency Certificate) issued by their home country.